 - Courses in the nursing major may not be taken more than twice.

-- Credit for upper division nursing courses taken more than eight (8) years before the student’s date of graduation may be disallowed by the Nursing Department.
+- Credit for upper division nursing courses taken more than eight (8) years before the student’s date of graduation may be disallowed by the School of Nursing.

 - Demonstrate acceptable levels of maturity, integrity, and behaviors and attitudes normally expected of professional nurses.

 - Maintain current CPR certification, immunizations, annual PPD or appropriate medical follow-up for PPD positive individuals, and health insurance requirements.